 Located within the beautiful Gulf State Park, the Lodge at Gulf State Park, A Hilton Hotel sets aside white sand beaches and turquoise waters of the Gulf of Mexico.
 The outdoor terraces offer areas to rest, relax, and watch the sunrise or sunset over the fire pit.

 Here in Gulf State Park, enjoy a day of sunbathing, a morning walk, or an evening stroll, several boardwalks allow direct access to the beach.
-Because of the vastness of Gulf State Park, the diversity of its preserved habitats, and commitment to sustainability, this one-of-a-kind location stands out among Gulf Coast destinations.
+Because of the vastness of Gulf State Park, the diversity of its preserved habitats, and its commitment to sustainability, this one-of-a-kind location stands out among Gulf Coast destinations.

 5.2.
 Perdido Beach Resort